zpainter/iassist/content/about/become-a-member.md

 IASSIST welcomes new members and offers an array of benefits:

 -   peer to peer support within an international network of data professionals
--	participation in [IASSIST Discussion List](/about/#), the organization's email discussion list
+-	participation in [IASSIST Discussion List]({{< ref "iassist-discussion-list.md">}}), the organization's email discussion list
 - 	reduced registration rates for the Annual Conference
 -   opportunity to contribute to [iBlog](/blog)
+-	priority registration to IASSIST webinars
 -   involvement in a network of professionals with similar interests
 -   opportunity to serve on IASSIST committees and action groups
 -   access to the IASSIST Membership Directory and Intranet